sighupio/fury-kubernetes-on-premises/katalog/dashboard/README.md

-# Kubernetes Dashboard Katalog
+# Kubernetes Dashboard

 Kubernetes dashboard is a web-based UI to manage and operate on Kubernetes cluster.

 ## Requirements